-The DSL is a member of the leadership team.
+The DSL is a member of the senior leadership team.

 - The DSL takes lead responsibility for our school's child protection and wider safeguarding arrangements.
-This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns. - In the event that non-urgent matters arise out of school hours, our DSL Team can be contacted, if necessary using the email addresses outlined in the 'In House Contacts' table within Section 2 of this policy. - If the school's DSL and deputies are not available or cannot be reached, you are advised to use the contacts within the 'Non School Contacts' table within Section 2 of this policy.
+This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - During term time, the DSL (Andre Dourado) will be available during school hours for staff to discuss any safeguarding concerns. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary.
+The DSL can be contacted directly by email at head@ashfield.herts.sch.uk - When the DSL is absent, please contact school's Deputy DSL(s): Helen Flint, Charlotte Arthur, Chamaine Davison.
+The Deputy DSLs can be contacted by 0208 950 2350 or by email (see contact details on page 5 and page 6). - If the school's DSL and deputies are not available or cannot be reached contact the School Office on 0208 950 2350 and/or email admin@ashfield.herts.sch.uk advising that you wish to make contact with the school's DSL.